NhatTanXT3/Wrist-Rehabilitation-device/README.md

 # Wrist-Rehabilitation-device
-Software and hardware for the wrist joint rehabilitation changes
+Firmware for the wrist joint rehabilitation

-+ 1 change
++ Using arduino pro micro
++ Encoder 400 pulse per revolution
++ Spring displacement measured for a potentiometer